fourstix/Elfos-utils/README.md

 ## stg
 **Usage:** stg
-Jump to the STG Pico/Elf Rom v1.07 menu.
+Jump to the STG Pico/Elf EPROM v1.07 menu.
 This command is the same as *Exec 8003*.
 Use *CALL 0303* to execute a Warm Boot to return to the Elf/OS from the ROM menu.

 ## visualstg
 **Usage:** visualstg
-Run Visual02 from the STG Pico/Elf ROM v1.07 code.
+Run Visual02 from the STG Pico/Elf EPROM v1.07 code.
 This command replaces the Elf/OS visual02 command to correctly invoke the visual02 code in the STG Pico/Elf ROM.
 (You can rename it to visual02.)

 ## xsb
 **Usage:** xsb *filename*